vxjpii314/Hamiltonian_Simulation_QIntern-2024-/README.md

 # Simulating Open Quantum Systems Using Hamiltonian Simulations

 This is my project for the **QIntern 2024** program under **QWorld**.
-The goal was to study and implement a method to simulate Lindblad (open quantum system) dynamics using Hamiltonian simulations — based on the paper by Ding, Li, and Lin (arXiv:2311.15533).
+The goal was to study and implement a method to simulate Lindblad (open quantum system) dynamics using Hamiltonian simulations, based on the paper by Ding, Li, and Lin (arXiv:2311.15533).

 ---